reshmaanil144/Medicare-Part-D-Analysis/README.md

 # KPIs & Recommendations:

-Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following:
+Based on the insights and findings above, we would recommend the Pharmacy Benefits Management (PBM) team to consider the following:

 ### 1. Target High Volume + Moderate Cost Drugs
 Blood thinners and diabetes drugs represent the highest-impact opportunity, driving $543M in potential savings through price differentials of 64-100x between brand and generic alternatives.
 The strategy focuses on implementing mandatory step therapy protocols for Eliquis (786K prescriptions) and expensive diabetes medications (530K prescriptions), requiring patients to trial lower-cost alternatives like warfarin and metformin before accessing brand-name drugs.
 This approach targets the sweet spot of high prescription volume combined with substantial cost differences, creating a pathway to $267M in blood thinner savings and $276M in diabetes drug savings annually.